© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Leonard's Hospital, Alnwick is a scheduled monument protected by Historic England under reference 1006595.
 View the official record →

-St Leonard's Hospital is a medieval charitable foundation situated in Alnwick, Northumberland.
+St Leonard's Hospital, Alnwick is a medieval charitable institution located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006595.

 St Leonard's Hospital, Alnwick is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006595.